amaluvincent/Fake-News-Detection/README.md

 # Fake-News-Detection
-Detecting Fake News: A Machine Learning Approach Using the ISOT Dataset
+Identifying False News using Machine Learning with the ISOT Dataset